-> Located not all that far from the childhood homes of both William S. Burroughs and Tennessee Williams, Barnridge’s infill project in Forest Park Southeast may be eventually joined by a single-family container home elswhere in the city.
+Located not all that far from the childhood homes of both William S. Burroughs and Tennessee Williams, Barnridge’s infill project in Forest Park Southeast may be eventually joined by a single-family container home elswhere in the city.
 The home, to be located in St. Louis’ Dutchtown neighborhood, is also being designed by Duncan.
-Outside of St. Louis, there's no shortage of Missourian container homes including Debbie Glassberg's candy-coated Home Contained
+Outside of St. Louis, there's no shortage of Missourian container homes including Debbie Glassberg's candy-coated Home Contained project in Kansas City.

 And in other St. Louis housing news of the non-steel variety, brick theft continues to be a huge issue in the city's blighted northern neighborhoods.

 Related shipping container stories on MNN: